Working Conditions in Sweden

 - Turnaround time between work shifts is 11 hours.

-- Weekend rest is 36 hours of coherent rest as a minimum every week.
+- Weekend rest is 36 hours of continuous rest as a minimum every week.

-- You have to announce the working hours for coming week 7 days in advance.
-If you work with 4-week planning you need to announce the working hours 14 days in advance.
+- You must announce the working hours for the coming week 7 days in advance.
+If you work with four-week planning, you need to announce the working hours 14 days in advance.
 This is usually done on a weekly basis.
-If you change the hours after that you have to pay a fee of 163 SEK/Hour/person for the changed hours, no matter if they have payed OT or not.
+If you change the hours after that you must pay a fee of 169 SEK/Hour/person until 31st May 2026, then 174 SEK /hour* for the changed hours, no matter if they have paid OT or not.

-You are required to encourage your team to choose a Union representative and a Safety representative where the crew can go with concerns and complaints and forward it to the production management or to the producers.
+Productions are required to encourage crews to elect a union representative and a safety representative to whom crew members can bring concerns and complaints to be forwarded to production management or producers.

 Per Diem, Living arrangements and Travels

-It is custom to pay for hotel/apartment for team members and actors if they work away from home.
-Also to pay for at least one travel to and from the place of work (work start and finish), to pay for travel home 2 weekends per month is more common.
+It is custom to pay for a hotel/apartment for team members and actors if they work away from home, regardless of the contracted place of work.

 Actors & Extras

-Actors working days are also 8 hours (wardrobe and makeup time excluded) per day after that they are entitled to overtime of their pay is below 9280 SEK/day.
-Actors should have lunch break after 5 Hours shooting (make-up and wardrobe excluded ) and the turnaround is minimum 11 H.
+Actors working days are also 8 hours per day (wardrobe and makeup time excluded).
+After that they are entitled to overtime if their pay is below 8 976 SEK/day until 31st May 2026, then 9 245 SEK/day.
+Actors should have lunch break after 5 hours shooting (make-up and wardrobe excluded) and the turnaround is minimum 11 hours.

 Extras are paid for number of shooting days.
 Normally between 400 – 999 SEK.
-If they have lines – paid up to 1'500 SEK.
-If extras needs to come in for fittings before their shooting day they will normally get payed 200-500 sek/fitting.
+If they have lines – paid between 1 500 – 2 500 SEK.
+If extras need to come in for fittings before their shooting day they will normally get paid 200-500 SEK /fitting.

 Shooting with Children